the-vegetarian-vampire/Smart-Contract-Resources/README.md

 each byte of data costs 16 gas (4 if zero byte)
 editing a storage slot costs 5,000 gas (20,000 if not yet filled)

 - `struct packing` - using a smaller-sized uint when possible will allow Solidity to pack these variables together
+- cluster identical data types together
 - strings, arrays, and loops are `computationally expensive`
 - `custom errors` - declared at top, more `gas efficient`
 - `constant` - naming convention ALL_CAPS; more `gas efficient`